What Will Be The Digital Marketing Trends of 2017?

 - create an effective yet flexible (digital) marketing strategy for this year and the next few years to come.

-In this blog, I use three articles.
-The first one is by Nikhil Aggarwa, content manager at Adreno Technologies, who has compiled a list of digital marketing trends for the year 2017.
+In this blog, I use three articles to discuss the digital marketing trend of 2017.
+The first one is by Nikhil Aggarwa, content manager at Adreno Technologies, who has compiled a list of digital marketing trends of 2017.
 He urges you to focus on these, so you can formulate effective digital marketing strategies and online campaigns.

 The second article is by Kit Smith, content writer at Brandwatch, who has taken a year’s worth of reading about marketing every day, looked at the developments that seem to be gaining traction, and extrapolated some predictions for 2017.
 He agrees with many of Aggarwa’s predictions but also says that there are some trends that everybody will mention, but that will not go as hard as expected.
 Coincidentally, Aggarwa predicts one of these maybe not so trendy trends as a trend for 2017.